legendu-net/blog/misc/content/2023/08/birth-certificate-in-wa/birth-certificate-in-wa.markdown

     If the mistake is due to the hospital birth registration team, they will file an amendment request to the Depart of Health of WA.

-1. expedite service: "Attention: Amendment Supervisor" "Attention: Certificate Exchange Department"
+1. Expedite service: "Attention: Amendment Supervisor" "Attention: Certificate Exchange Department"

 2. Send the original copy together with the "Affidavit for Correction" form